Trade School Guide for Students with Disabilities

-Exams are always stressful, but students with disabilities can feel the extra strain.
-Schools can ease this pressure by giving students extra time for tests and exams and access to helpful tools, such as screen-reading technology.
+Exams are always stressful, but students with disabilities may feel extra strain.
+Schools can help by giving students extra time for tests and access to tools like screen readers.

-In addition to the above, there are other ways schools can make the learning environment feel safer and more comfortable for students with disabilities.
-This can include giving them priority registration, a reduced course load, and providing access to note takers and sign-language interpreters.
+There are many other ways schools can make learning safe and comfortable for students with disabilities.
+These can include priority registration, a reduced course load, and note-takers.

 Building Your Trade School "Success Team"

 A great support network can make all the difference when taking the leap from high school to postsecondary education.
 So, surround yourself with people who understand you and your disability.